Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Method

+As mentioned in Section~\ref{sec:intro}, using formula-driven fractal point clouds is more efficient than hand-crafted CAD models.
+However, their appearance is not similar to real-world objects.
+Moreover, since real-world 3D data are usually captured with depth sensors (\eg, laser scanners or RGB-D cameras), which cannot measure the internal structure of objects, real-world data only contain sample points on object surfaces.
+It implies that the objects used for scene generation should contain sufficient surfaces so that the pre-trained models can be transferred to downstream tasks with real-world data.
+Fractal point clouds, on the contrary, do not contain continuous surfaces (see Figure~\ref{fig:objects}).
+We hypothesize that the lack of surfaces also makes the pre-training less effective.

-\textbf{Spherical Harmonics.} In this work, we propose to generate object sets using spherical harmonics, which can be represented in a spherical coordinate system $(r, \theta, \phi)$:
+We propose generating object sets using spherical harmonics, which can be represented in a spherical coordinate system with radial distance $r$, polar angle $\theta$, and azimuthal angle $\phi$:

-where $m_i \in \mathbb{R}$ and $p_i \in \mathbb{Z^*}$ with $i \in \{1, 2, 3, 4\}$.
-With fixed coefficients $m_i$ and $p_i$, Eq.~\ref{eq:harmonics} describes a closed surface in 3D space.
+where $m_i \in \mathbb{R}$ and $p_i \in \mathbb{Z^*}$ with $i \in \left \{1, 2, 3, 4 \right \}$.
+With fixed coefficients $m_i$ and $p_i$, Equation~\ref{eq:harmonics} describes a closed surface in 3D space.
 Diverse 3D objects can be generated when the coefficients are randomly set.
-Some spherical harmonics are visualized in Fig.~\ref{fig:objects}.
-The spherical harmonics are originally employed to solve partial differential equations~\cite{muller:2006:spherical}.
+Some generated spherical harmonics are visualized in Figure~\ref{fig:objects}.
+Spherical harmonics are initially employed to solve partial differential equations~\cite{muller:2006:spherical}.
 In computer vision, they are also applied to describe surfaces and shapes~\cite{kazhdan:2003:rotation, saupe:2001:3d}.
-The form in Eq.~\ref{eq:harmonics} is motivated by the original definition but doesn't strictly follow it.
-In this work, the mathematical and physical meanings of spherical harmonics are not considered, and we solely utilize them to parameterize the object set.
-The idea is also inspired by a web page written by Paul Bourke\footnote{\url{http://paulbourke.net/geometry/sphericalh/}.
-Last access on 2023.4.3.}.
-Notice that the generated spherical harmonics can be easily represented as (rectangular) meshes, when coordinates $\phi$ and $\theta$ are sampled with constant intervals.
-The mesh representation greatly simplifies further processing, \eg, point sampling and ray-casting (explained later in this subsection).
+The form in Equation~\ref{eq:harmonics} is motivated by the original definition but does not strictly follow it.
+This work does not consider the mathematical and physical meanings of spherical harmonics.
+They are only used to parameterize the object set.
+This idea is also inspired by a web page written by Paul Bourke\footnote{\url{http://paulbourke.net/geometry/sphericalh/}.
+Last accessed on 2023.04.03.}.
+The generated spherical harmonics can be easily represented as (rectangular) meshes when coordinates $\phi$ and $\theta$ are sampled with constant intervals.
+The mesh representation greatly simplifies further processing, \eg, the point sampling and ray-casting (explained in Section~\ref{subsec:single_view}).

+\textbf{Discussion on other choices.} There are more choices to generate objects, \eg, using other parametric shapes~\cite{hobolth:2003:continuous, monedero:2000:parametric, schulz:2017:retrieval, smirnov:2020:deep} or generative deep learning models~\cite{nichol:2022:pointe, jun:2023:shap}.
+We use spherical harmonics because we believe their simplicity can highlight the effectiveness of randomized 3D scene generation.
+Furthermore, the simplicity could inspire more research interest of feature works: if spherical harmonics, described by only one simple equation, can achieve good performance, applying more sophisticated parametric shapes and their mixtures should be promising.